opulencephp/docs/nosql.md

 ```

 <h2 id="memcached">Memcached</h2>
 Memcached (pronounced "Mem-cash-dee") is a distributed memory cache with basic key-value store functionality.
 Although it doesn't come with all the bells and whistles of Redis, it does offer faster speed, which is suitable for simple key-value data.
-For more information, <a href="http://www.memcached.org/" target="_blank">please visit its homepage</a>.
+For more information, <a href="http://php.net/manual/en/book.memcached.php" target="_blank">read the official PHP documentation</a>.

 <h4 id="basic-memcached-usage">Basic Memcached Usage</h4>
 ```php